archql/TetrisWin/README.md

  - now (v6.4) game end, line clear and bang sounds are replaceable

 ### 💠Replaceable event music and textures (v6.6+)💠
- - All files must be in .wav format (file constists of name listed below postfixed with .wav)
+ - All files must be in .wav format (filename constists of name listed in the table below postfixed with .wav)
  - end game event is played one from 3 presented randomly (*can be 4 but random is stupid*)
- - additionally sound played changes texture to one which name formatted as midi hex code text prefixed with '#' symbol and postfixed with '.bmp' (if such image presented)
+ - additionally sound played changes texture to one which filename constists of name listed in the table below postfixed with .bmp)

 | **What?**    | **When?**|
 | ------- | ------------------ |